alexcastano/alexcastano.github.io/_posts/2017-01-23-start-using-docker.md

 ### Previous steps

-Before going on remember to uninstall your current database if you have already installed:
+Before going on, remember to uninstall your current database if you have already installed:

 ```
 # pacman -Rns postgres